JYOTHIJOHNSON14/JYOTHIJOHNSON14/README.md

 WEB DEVELOPER.
 MERN STACK DEVELOPER.
 ------------------------------------

-I am a passionate and aspiring self-taught MERN stack developer with a burning desire to innovate and create incredible web experiences. 🚀
+I am a passionate and aspiring self-taught MERN stack developer with a burning desire to innovate and create incredible web experiences 🚀.
 🌱 I am proficient in a range of web development and design technologies, including HTML, CSS, Bootstrap, JavaScript, React.js, Node.js, Express.js, and MongoDB.

 * 🌍  I'm based in Kerala, India